sd3v/openinsiderData/README.md

 # OpenInsider Scraper

-This Python script scrapes insider transaction data from openinsider.com and saves it to a CSV file named `output_all_dates_monthly.csv`.
-The script collects data for every month from January 2013 to the current month, using a multi-threaded approach to improve performance.
+This Python script scrapes insider transaction data from openinsider.com and saves it to a CSV file named `output_all_dates_monthly.csv` or `output_all_dates_daily.csv` (if you choose to run the every Day Version) .
+The script collects data for every month/day from January 2013 to the current month, using a multi-threaded approach to improve performance.

 ## Requirements